alicevillar/space-invaders/README.md

 Space Adventure is a game I created using Pygame library.

-I started this project when I saw the [demonstration](https://www.youtube.com/watch?v=vhiO4WsHA6c) from [Chrisspresso](https://github.com/Chrispresso/SnakeAI).
-I read his [project page](https://chrispresso.io/AI_Learns_To_Play_Snake) and then wanted to create my own version.
-The architecture is similar, but I used my own images and added the following features :smiley: !
+I started this project when I saw the [demonstration]https://www.youtube.com/watch?v=FfWpgLFMI7w&t=6893s) from [attreyabhatt](https://github.com/attreyabhatt/Space-Invaders-Pygame).
+I studies his project and created my own version.
+The architecture is similar, but I implemented several new features :smiley: !

+## New features

+* Layout - New Images, Sounds and Background Music
+* Sizes - ider window and different sizes for the player and enemies
+* Enemies - I included a another list of enemies.
+In my game there are two groups: comets and ets (foreign spaceships)
+* flip() - Instead of creating a second PNG image file for the comet, I used pygame. transform. flip() function.
+This function has three parameters: the Surface object with the image to flip, a Boolean value to do a horizontal flip, and a Boolean value to do a vertical flip.
+Since the comet has a tail, this function allows it to flip to the right and to the left and it hits the border.
+* You Win - When the player shoots 30 enemies, he or she wins.
+To celebrate the vitory, I included a vitory background to replace the main backkground.
+* bitwise XOR (^) - Since in my game there are two lists of enemies (comets and ets), it was necessary to create two sets of collision.
+Thus, a Bitwise XOR (exclusive OR) was necessary when checking the collision.
+Without it, the collision wasn't beeing properlly recognized.

 ![print](cover.png)

 ## Gameplay